vicramon/ember-tutorial/chapters/ember-view.md

 ## Handling Events

-UI events like click, doubleClick, and mouseEnter are accessibly by the view.
+UI events like click, doubleClick, and mouseEnter are accessible by the view.
 Just define a function with the event name and it will get called when the event occurs:

 ```coffee
 App.UserView = Ember.View.extend